Gavin-The-Nub/nakawExt/basic_clone/README.md

 - **Tab-Specific**: Only works on the specific tab where the extension was activated

 ### Improved Scrollbar Handling
-- **Hidden by Default**: Scrollbars are automatically hidden on all pages
+- **Completely Hidden by Default**: Scrollbars are completely hidden on both the main page and iframe
 - **Functional Scrolling**: Content can still be scrolled even when scrollbars are hidden
 - **No Double Scrollbars**: Fixed the issue with multiple scrollbars appearing
+- **Main Page Locked**: Main page scrolling is disabled when simulator is active
 - **Toggle Option**: You can still show/hide scrollbars manually if needed

 ### Mobile User Agent